Wurud/Project-6-frontend-nanodegree-arcade-game/README.md

  3. You have Three lives to play with, so be carful !
  4. You will add 25 points to your score if you reach the water.
  5. You will add 10 points to your score if collect :gem:.
- 6. You must avoid the :beetle::beetle::beetle::beetle:, if they heart you you will lose one live.
+ 6. You must avoid the :beetle::beetle::beetle::beetle:, if they heart you you will lose a live.

 ### Resources used: